 - If you need assistance managing medication or frequent doctor visits, assisted living may be a better fit.

-Browsing senior living facility websites, taking tours, and speaking with the staff and residents can help you determine which community is best for your needs.
-Each facility offers different amenities and services, so you should always schedule a consultation to discuss your needs.
+Browsing senior living community websites, taking tours, and speaking with the staff and residents can help you determine which community is best for your needs.
+Each community offers different amenities and services, so you should always schedule a consultation to discuss your needs.

-When you choose Buckner Calder Woods, you will have access to a full continuum of care throughout your senior years.
+When you choose Calder Woods, you will have access to a full continuum of care throughout your senior years.
 Whether you need assisted living, independent living, or a higher level of care, we have programs to suit you.
-Call us today at 844.536.0569 to learn more about our upscale Texas Senior living community and take a tour.
+Contact us today at 409.407.7636 to tour our upscale Texas senior living community.